They remember the heartbreak of 2016. And they don’t want to spend this election night alone.

 When considering how to spend Tuesday’s final hours, Louis thought about how she might feel if Joe Biden doesn’t emerge victorious by bedtime.
 “My activism is a really raw part of me, and only people who are truly invested in me will understand,” says Louis, 29, who lives in Mount Rainier, Md., and still works in liberal politics.

-So she and her three closest girlfriends, who are also politically active, are taking tests for the coronavirus.
+So she and her three closest friends, who are also politically active, are taking tests for the coronavirus.
 If everyone is healthy, they’ll gather at one woman’s home to work, play drinking games (Louis is bringing the tequila) and find out who wins.
 Or fall apart if there isn’t an answer.
 Louis is confident her besties will bolster her through her tears, no matter what kind — something she wouldn’t expect of any of the men she’s casually dating.

 Ask a Democrat where they were on Election Day 2016, and the memories still sting: Pacing their apartment.
 Going to bed and hoping for brighter results in the morning.
 Sobbing in front of their co-workers.
 Driving across state lines to hug their parents.